Do Prebiotics Help Your Immune System?

 Otherwise, continue reading to learn all the basics on the link between prebiotics, gut health, and your immune system.

-What Are Prebiotics and What Are Their Benefits?
+What Are Prebiotics and Their Benefits?

 So, prebiotics may help your immune system… but what exactly are prebiotics?
 Simply put, prebiotics are a distinct class of non-digestible foods, specifically fiber, that require the help of bacteria to digest fully in the gut.